 - Put a large skillet over medium heat and add in the olive oil and garlic.
 Cook for 30 seconds and add in the red pepper flakes, cook for another 30 seconds and then add in the onions.
 Cook onions for 2 minutes or until they begin to soften.
 Add in carrot and celery mixture and cook for 1 minute.

 - Push the veggie mixture to one side of the skillet and add in the ground turkey, crumbling the meat.
 Break up the meat further with a spatula or wooden spoon.
-Add in ½ tsp oregano flakes and cook the meat until it is no longer pink.
+Add in ½ teaspoon oregano flakes and cook the meat until it is no longer pink.

 - Combine the veggies with the turkey in the skillet.
 Add in the chicken broth and cook until the broth reduces.